Why Ventilation goes hand in hand with Insulation

 A. Consider upgrading the ventilation in your home

-Adding a DMEV fan (decentralised Mechanical Extract Vent) will run 24/7 and increase the movement of air through your home.
+Adding a sophisticated bathroom/kitchen fan (dMev) that will run at a low speed, slowing moving air through the house then boost when it senses moisture.
 These can be installed in kitchens and bathrooms.
 Alternatively MVHR systems provide really high levels of ventilation and capture the heatloss associated with a heat exchanger.
+See link to learn more.

 B. Open windows strategically

-Ventilating your house can be more important after a retrofit as air might not natrually enter as it did in the past.
+Ventilating your house can be more important after a retrofit as air might not naturally enter as it did in the past.
 Many windows can be left on a trickle setting or trickle vents installed in windows.
 Opening windows to purge ventilate a room in one go can also be very affective.
+If you leave open your windows for 10 minutes this will allow the air to move without hugely impacting the temperature of the house as the building itself doesn't have time to cool in that time.

 C. Turn up the heating